Your shoulders are much more important than you think.

 All of your shoulder muscles exist to help support your back, chest, and arm muscles in doing their jobs.

-With that, well-developed shoulder muscles can also help create the V-shape that so many people are looking for as they start building muscle in general.
+With that, well-developed shoulder muscles can also help create the V-shape that so many people are looking for as they start their workout plan or just building muscle in general.
 If you’re just working on your back, chest, and arms, you’ll never quite earn the look you’re going for.

 Needless to say, your shoulder muscles are important, and they deserve some attention while you’re working out ... as they can help you do more with your arms and they can help support other muscle groups as well.